jeffaco/duplicacy-util/README.md

 of the file.
 Sample configuration files are YAML files, and thus have a YAML extension.
 Change the extension if you wish to use JSON or some other format.

-By default, dupliacy-util stores all files in `$HOME/.duplicacy-util`.
-This can be changed via the global configuration file.
+By default, dupliacy-util stores all files in its *storage directory*, which is `$HOME/.duplicacy-util` by default.
 Note that, in this document, `$HOME` refers to the users home directory (`~/` on Mac OS/X and Linux, or `/Users/<username>` on Windows).

+The storage directory is determined in a variety of ways:

+1. First and foremost, if the `-sd` parameter is specified, this will define the location of the storage directory, and `duplicacy-util` files will be stored directly in this directory.
+In this way, the directory where `duplicacy-util` stores its files could be called anything.

+1. If `-sd` is not specified on the command line, then the value of environment variable "$HOME" will be evaluated and will be used as a location to look for directory `.duplicacy-util`.

+1. If environment variable "$HOME" is unmodified (or not normally defined on your system), then it is expected that directory `.duplicacy-util` exists in the users home directory.

 #### Global configuration file

-The global configuration file is called `duplicacy-util.yaml`.
-We search in `$HOME` and `$HOME/.duplicacy-util` looking for this file.
+The global configuration file is called `duplicacy-util.yaml`, and is searched in the *storage directory*.

 The following fields are checked in the global configuration file:

 Field Name | Purpose | Default Value
 ---------- | ------- | -------------
-duplicacypath | Path for the [Duplicacy] binary program | "duplicacy" on your default path ($PATH) lockdirectory | Directory where temporary lock files are stored | $HOME/.duplicacy-util logdirectory | Directory where log files are stored | $HOME/.duplicacy-util/log logfilecount | Number of historical log files that should be stored | 5
+duplicacypath | Path for the [Duplicacy] binary program | "duplicacy" on your default path ($PATH) lockdirectory | Directory where temporary lock files are stored | Storage directory, or $HOME/.duplicacy-util logdirectory | Directory where log files are stored | Storage directory, or $HOME/.duplicacy-util/log logfilecount | Number of historical log files that should be stored | 5
  | |
 emailFromAddress | From address (i.e. from-user@domain.com) | None